Eccleria/ewibot/readme.md

 * _test_ is the development mode, used to have the data of the Discord *Test Server*.
 * _prod_ is the Ewibot mode, which is using all the data from *La Quête d'Ewilan* Discord Server.

-[personalities.json](./src/personalities.json) includes all the texts send by the bot in Discord channels.
+[personalities](./src/personalities) includes all the texts send by the bot in Discord channels.
 The texts are written according to different personalities but for now only one is used.
+It also includes text used for commands declaration, and also for announces.

 ## How to contribute
 We welcome every contribution.
 If you want to contribute to Ewibot, you will have to follow the next instructions.